CultureAsData-UIUC/is310-fall-2024/_materials/introducing_humanities_computing/08-intro-web.md

 *Already hosting a website via GitHub Pages?*

-Then feel free to skip this assignment, you have two options:

-1. You can simply update your existing website, either through adding some sort of additional content or styling.
+You should instead update your existing website, either through adding either some sort of additional content (maybe a link to your group's GitHub?) or styling (maybe more interactivity?).
+You should then post a link to the updated site in the GitHub Discussion thread and share some details about when you initially created the site and what you updated.
-2. OR you can create a website for your group project and host it via GitHub Pages.

 ----
 [^1]: Interestingly, the Product Management/Note Taking app *Notion* has a great interview with Nelson for those that are interested in his work [https://www.notion.so/blog/ted-nelson](https://www.notion.so/blog/ted-nelson).